RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 The StartServers parameter defines how many server processes will be launched by default when the httpd process is started.

-Note: While accounting for the limits to be set for the ServerLimit, please take a note of the values for PassengerMaxPoolSize, PassengerMaxRequestQueueSize, number of hosts that may run the client registration in parallel and max number of pulp processes that can be launched.
-The following formula can be used to estimate the value of ServerLimit parameter:

-  ServerLimit = PassengerMaxPoolSize + PassengerMaxRequestQueueSize + Amount of content hosts being registered in parallel + number of launchable pulp processes

-For example, an adequate value for ServerLimit on a Satellite 6.5 configuration that has PassengerMaxPoolSize set to 24, PassengerMaxRequestQueueSize set to 400 and expecting to register 150 content hosts in parallel with pulp configuration not being modified, can be calculated as shown below:

-  ServerLimit = 24 + 400 + 150 + 8 = 582

 Increasing the MaxOpenFiles Limit
 =================================